And greetings to you once again, ladies and gentlemen, music lovers, thrill seekers all across the fruited plain.

 This is the biggest threat we've seen, and we should be getting ready to be attacked.

-Utter chaos, utter total chaos emanating from Command Central, the Pentagon and the White House.
+Utter chaos, utter, total chaos emanating from Command Central, the Pentagon, and the White House.

-Would you invisible good thing this guy is not identified?
+Good thing this guy is not identified.

-Um what we're doing is to mobilize the international community to apply pressure on Russia.
+What we're doing is to mobilize the international community to apply pressure on Russia.

 Well, can you imagine Putin watching this?

-And it's not by accident that Putin today announces we are back, and you had better not stop us.
+And it's not by accident that Putin today announces we are back and you had better not stop us.

 Russia, nuclear Russia is back.

-He was at a children's camp, and he said, You cannot stop us.
+He was at a children's camp and he said, you cannot stop us.

 You'd better not try.

-And Obama said you don't have anything to worry about, Vlad.
+And Obama said, you don't have anything to worry about, Vlad.

 We have no intention of stopping you.